johnwcowan/r7rs-work/TreesCowan.md

 `(tree-walk-postorder `*proc tree*`)`

-Accesses the nodes of *tree* in depth-first preorder and applies *proc* to each in turn.
+Accesses the nodes of *tree* in depth-first postorder and applies *proc* to each in turn.
 That is, all the children of each node are recursively walked and then the node itself is walked.
 Returns an unspecified value.